jasminades/react-ai-chat-app/README.md

 # React AI Chat App

-A simple React-based chat application featuring AI-powered responses.
-This project allows users to interact with a chatbot.
+a simple React-based chat application featuring AI-powered responses. this project allows users to interact with a chatbot.

-## Features
+## features

-- User and bot message display with distinct styling
+- user and bot message display with distinct styling
-- Automatic scroll to the latest message
+- automatic scroll to the latest message
-- Async communication with backend AI API
+- async communication with backend AI API
-- Responsive and user-friendly design
+- responsive and user-friendly design

-## Technologies Used
+## technologies used

-### Frontend
+### frontend

 * **React.js** — for building the user interface and managing state/hooks
 * **CSS** — for styling
 * **Fetch API** — for making HTTP requests from frontend to backend

-### Backend
+### backend

 * **Node.js** — runtime environment for server-side JavaScript
 * **Express.js** — web framework for handling routing and HTTP requests